tulliana/bauh/README.md

   1) Icon paths defined in **~/.config/bauh/config.yml**
   2) Icons from the system with the following names: `bauh_tray_default` and `bauh_tray_updates`
   3) Own packaged icons

+#### CLI
+- It is a mode in which you can perform the same actions allowed in the GUI via command line.
+For now it is limited and only allows to check for new updates (`bauh-cli updates`).
+- To verify the available commands: `bauh-cli --help`.
+To list the command parameters: `bauh-cli [command] --help`. ( e.g: `bauh-cli updates --help`)

 ### How to improve the performance
 - Disable the application types you do not want to deal with